 No, the vast majority of gun owners are sane, law abiding citizens, who don't want to harm anyone unless their life is threatened.

 If guns are phallic symbols, so is everything else, and when everything is a phallic symbol, nothing is.
-Some an object is really just the object it is.
+Sometimes an object is really just the object it is.

 Yes, some gun owners may be in the closet, and yes, there are even gun owners who are gay.
 However, a person's sexuality is a private matter, and really shouldn't matter.